Workforce mobility pROJECT

 West Lothian School Transport Review.

-Scottish Borders Council – 20 Minute Neighbourhood Tweedbank.
+Scottish Borders Council – Assessment for Tweedbank.

-Leith Green Free Port Accessible Transport Analysis.
+Leith Green Free Port – Sustainable Transport Options to Optimise Shift Patterns.

-Regional Transport Strategy Delivery Plan (in partnership with SEStran.
+Regional Transport Strategy Delivery Plan (in partnership with SEStran).

 OTHER PROJECT LINKS